kosurukompany/target-myretail-restful-service/README.md

-# My Retail Restful Service
+# My Retail Restful Service(Target case study)

+ ##This project contain following functionalities

-Target case study -- Restful API services for a retail to send JSON response to GET request and send a GET resquest and recieve JSON respose.
-Also when PUT method requested update the product price data.
+ Restful API services to send JSON response for GET request and send a GET resquest to external api and recieve JSON respose and return name of the peoduct.
+When PUT method requested update the product price data.

+In addition to that you can perform POST request to add one product at a time and DELETE request to delete a existing product.

+ALso there is a GET method to get all products form database.
+This might helpful for manual testing to see what exists in database and what not.

 ## Tools and Technologies Used